rpf13/sportsshooting_react/TESTING.md

 ### Defensive Programming

-The following section will show a table, where I have tested the app, whith Chrome browser, for various cases and error cases.
-It should test if the application behaves as intended and gives a great user experience.
+The following section shows a table, where I have tested the app, with Chrome browser, for various cases and error cases.
+It should test, if the application behaves as intended and gives a great user experience.
 It is worth to mention, that I'm pretty sure *someone* can break the application, but the main intention of this project was not to create a bullet proof app, it should be about learning React and DRF API.
 However, *great care has been taken* to catch as many potential errors as possible.

 Please note that this section is not the only section, where the application has been tested.
 Throughout the whole testing procedure, I did choose many different use cases in order to check the behaviour.
 So this means also the responsive testing or the browser compatibility testing have indirectly checked the functionality.
 This gave me confidence, that the application works also with different browsers and resolutions.